 In order to produce a speaker sensitivity rating that allows for comparison, a manufacturer should be measured in an anechoic chamber (a non-reflective, soundproof room with no inherent noise).

 This environment is often referred to as “free-space” or “full-space.”

-Behringer defines the sensitivity rating of its 8 Ω, 800 W B212XL (link to compare prices at Amazon and select retailers) as 95 dB (Full-Space).
+Behringer defines the sensitivity rating of its 8 Ω, 800 W B212XL (link to check the price on Amazon) as 95 dB (Full-Space).